realrainer/connpool/README.md

 // put connection to pool and not close err := pool.Put(conn, false)
+// or put connection to pool and close err := pool.Put(conn, true)

+// _IMPORTANT!_ putting into poll is necessary!

 // get number of opened connections l := pool.Len()